-- 70. A Landscape and Rehabilitation Management Plan shall be prepared by a suitably qualified person (referred to as a 'landscape designer' for purposes of these conditions) that describes a strategy for suitable plantings using native species to minimise visual impact of the temporary desalination compound and for restoration of the site upon cessation of desalination operations.
+- 71. A Landscape and Rehabilitation Management Plan shall be prepared by a suitably qualified person (referred to as a 'landscape designer' for purposes of these conditions) that describes a strategy for suitable plantings using native species to minimise visual impact of the temporary desalination compound and for restoration of the site upon cessation of desalination operations.
 This Plan must be submitted to Council's Development Assessment Unit for approval prior to commencement of operations.
-The Budgew oi Landscape and Rehabilitation Management Plan shall address, as a minimum: - (a) landscaping along the Budgew oi Road (w est) elevation and the north elevation to screen the compound; - (b) landscaping shall be undertaken using endemic native species sourced from local provenance (i.e. sourced within the local bio-region) in consultation with a suitably qualified rehabilitation specialist (e.g. Greening Australia): - (c) landscaping shall be of suitable native species and maturity that, upon cessation of operations, will be integrated into a restoration planting regime that maintains or enhances the natural character of the site; - (d) revegetation methods and materials to be used in each distinct area (i.e. coin matting and jute mesh and the like); and - (e) ongoing maintenance of rehabilitated areas to ensure successful establishment of all plantings, which includes consideration of:

-- (i) watering requirements, including recycling and use of waste water; - (ii) replacement of dead or dying plants: - (iii) weed management; and - (iv) removal of seedling protection sleeves if appropriate.
+The Tuggerah Beach Landscape and Rehabilitation Management Plan shall address, as a minimum: - (a) landscaping along the Wilfred Barrett Drive (west) elevation to screen the compound from view from the roadway: - (b) landscaping shall be undertaken using endemic native species sourced from local provenance (i.e. sourced within the local bio-region) in consultation with a suitably qualified rehabilitation specialist (e.g. Greening Australia); - (c) landscaping shall be of suitable native species and maturity that, upon cessation of operations, will be integrated into a restoration planting regime that maintains or enhances the natural character of the site; - (d) revegetation methods and materials to be used in each distinct area (i.e. coin matting and jute mesh and the like); and - (e) ongoing maintenance of rehabilitated areas to ensure successful establishment of all plantings, which includes consideration of: - (i) watering requirements, including recycling and use of waste water; - (ii) replacement of dead or dying plants; - (iii) weed management; and - (iv) removal of seedling protection sleeves if appropriate.